-Fortunately, there are some extremely effective techniques for how to start writing a book and overcome these hurdles.
+Fortunately, there are some extremely effective techniques for how to start writing a book and overcoming these hurdles.

-Here are seven effective strategies you can put into action to assure you show up with a game plan to get your thoughts out of your head, down on paper, and into the minds of your readers.
+These are the seven effective strategies we’ll cover that you can put into action to assure you show up with a game plan to get your thoughts out of your head, down on paper, and into the minds of your readers:

 Create an environment that is designed to help you stay focused.
 Whether you prefer noisy environments or absolute solitude, it’s up to you to determine which will get you into the writer’s flow.

 Here are a few ideas to create your ideal space for writing:

 - Have collections of inspiration.
 Decorate your work area with inspiring quotes or pictures that house references to deep work.

 - Unclutter your space.
 Create an uncluttered open space to help organize not only what you need, but also your thoughts.

 - Be Flexible.
 Your creative space doesn’t need to be one spot, it can be anywhere.
 Even your favorite authors have discovered their best ideas in the most unexpected places.

 - Buy a calendar: Your book will get written faster if you have set goals for the week/day.
 The best way to manage this is by scheduling your time on a calendar.
 Schedule every hour that you commit to your author business.
 What gets scheduled, gets done.